tengjian722/tengjian722.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at the Center for Fluid Mechanics at Brown University under supervision of [Prof. Jesse Ault](https://sites.brown.edu/aultlab/).
-I received my B.S. and M.S. degrees in Mechanical Engineering from the University of Iowa.
-My current research interests include complex fluids, fluid and thermal transport phenomena, computational fluid dynamics, numerical analysis, high-performance computing, and wind energy.
+I earned my Ph.D. in Engineering from Brown University, where I was a member of Fluids and Thermal Sciences Group under the guidance of [Prof. Jesse Ault](https://sites.brown.edu/aultlab/).
+Prior to that, I obtained my B.S. and M.S. degrees in Mechanical Engineering from the University of Iowa.
+My current research interests include complex fluids, fluid and thermal transport phenomena, Heat and Mass Transfer, computational fluid dynamics, numerical analysis, high-performance computing, and wind energy.
+Currently, I am a postdoctoral associate at Rice University.

 Updates
 ======
+**Oct 2024:** I earned my Ph.D. in Engineering from Brown University!!!

+**July 2024:** Please check out our paper "[Newtonian fluid dynamics in a misaligned parallel-plate rheomete](https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.9.074103)r" in Physical Review Fluids.

 **2023:** I will present our study "Theoretical and numerical models of depth-confined Brinkman flow" at APS DFD 2023 in Washington DC.

 **2022:** I presented our study "Diffusioosmotic dispersion in a long, narrow channel" at APS DFD 2022 in Indianapolis IN.